mitre/FMACM/README.md

 # Developer Notice

 ### EUROCONTROL BADA Development Necessary
 This code uses [EUROCONTROL's BADA](https://eurocontrol.int/services/bada) for aircraft performance data that drive the aircraft dynamics modeling.
 However, BADA functionality and code cannot be provided due to licensing restrictions imposed by EUROCONTROL.
 Therefore, stub classes exist in this code repository that represent MITRE's suggested implementation in order to use this software.
-See Bada.cpp and BadaPerformanceCalculator.cpp.
+See /CoreII/bada.cpp and /CoreII/BadaPerformanceCalculator.cpp.
 Please complete the implementation in these classes before using the code.

 ### Log4Cplus Dependency
 Log4Cplus is a logging application used by this code base.
 It needs to be installed prior to building this code.
 You can download it from [their GitHub repo](https://github.com/log4cplus/log4cplus).

-### Continuous Integration & Testing
-To view a successful build and any public-facing tests, please also refer to the [Travis-CI job](https://travis-ci.org/mitre/FMACM) that is always building and testing this repo's master branch.

 ### Compile
 No attempt has been made to ensure that this code will compile on all operating systems.
 This code compiles successfully on Linux machines, specifically [CentOs](https://www.centos.org/) 7 using gcc 4.8.5.
 For all other computing environments, YMMV.

 The [CMake](https://cmake.org/) utility is used to compile this code.
-If not already installed on the target environment, it is easily installed via `apt`.
+If not already installed on the target environment, it is easily installed via apt.
 Please use version 3.0+.
 From the root directory, execute:

 ```
 >> mkdir build